The BUSM Curriculum is guided by the principle of integration of foundational science, clinical medicine, and health equity.

 - Neurology—4 Weeks

-In the fourth year, students complete advanced clinical rotations in ambulatory care, geriatrics, and home care, as well as a sub-internship in the specialty of their choice.
-The third and fourth years combined include a minimum of 20 weeks of elective time with opportunities to pursue clinical and basic science research, as well as independent study programs.
+In the fourth year, students complete advanced clinical rotations in geriatrics and home care, a sub-internship in the specialty of their choice, a back to the classroom course where foundational science concepts are revisited through a clinical lens, a boot camp for internship, and a minimum of 24 weeks of elective time with opportunities to pursue clinical and basic science research, teaching, as well as independent study programs.

 Study Abroad and Research

-BUSM is a major research institution and students may return to research interests they have pursued in the past, or try research for the first time.
+BUSM is a major research institution and students may return to research interests they have pursued in the past or try out research projects for the first time.
 Stipends are available for those rising second-year students who wish to undertake a summer research fellowship.